mrgrain/cdk-esbuild/README.md

 - `TypeScriptSource` & `JavaScriptSource`

-> _Code and Source constructs seamlessly plugin to high-level CDK features.
+> _Code and Source constructs seamlessly plug-in to other high-level CDK constructs.
 They share the same set of parameters, props and build options._

-Underlying classes power the other features.
+The following classes power the other features.
 You normally won't have to use them, but they are there if you need them:

 - `TypeScriptAsset` & `JavaScriptAsset` implements `s3.Asset` ([reference](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_assets.Asset.html)) \
   creates an asset uploaded to S3 which can be referenced by other constructs